Bringing Out the Dead (The Vampire Diaries)

-"Bringing Out the Dead" is the thirteenth episode of the third season of The CW television series, The Vampire Diaries and the 57th episode of the series overall.
-It originally aired on February 2, 2012.
-The episode was written by Turi Meyer & Al Septien and directed by Jeffrey Hunt.
+"Bringing Out the Dead" is the thirteenth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 57th of the series.
+It aired on The CW on February 2, 2012.
+The episode was written by co-executive producers Turi Meyer and Al Septien, and directed by Jeffrey Hunt.

 Plot

 Damon (Ian Somerhalder) and Stefan (Paul Wesley) have hidden the fourth coffin in the cave under the Lockwood property where vampires cannot get in to keep it safe.
 Stefan gets Bonnie (Kat Graham) and Abby (Persia White) there and asks them to open it.

 Elijah (Daniel Gillies) is mad at Klaus (Joseph Morgan) for stabbing him.
 Klaus tells him that Mikael is dead and he needs his help to destroy Stefan because he took the coffins and he still has the fourth one.
 Elijah finds a note from Damon in his pocket and the two meet arranging a dinner for Klaus and Stefan to talk.

 At the dinner, Stefan and Damon ask Klaus to leave Mystic Falls and let them and Elena (Nina Dobrev) live in peace.
 In exchange, they will give him the fourth coffin.
 Klaus does not agree since he wants Elena with him so he will be able to make more hybrids.
 Damon gets a text from Bonnie who informs him that they are close to open the coffin.
 Stefan refuses Klaus' offer and Klaus threatens to kill him if Damon will not bring him the coffin.

 Damon leaves to get the coffin and Klaus asks Elijah to go with him to make sure nothing will go wrong.
 A while later, Elijah returns showing Klaus that he removed all the daggers from their siblings who are now awake and mad at Klaus.
 Klaus tries to run away but he cannot.
 Elijah tells Damon and Stefan that they are free to go.

 Meanwhile, Liz (Marguerite MacIntyre) goes to Elena's house to inform her that they found only her fingerprints on the stake that Brian was killed with.
 Liz knows that Elena did not kill him but they have to find out who would try to frame her.
 Damon suspects Meredith (Torrey DeVitto) but Alaric (Matt Davis) and Elena say that it is not her.

 Elena goes with Caroline (Candice Accola) to see her father but Meredith tells them that she discharged him the previous night.
 Caroline finds Bill dead in a hospital's storage room but since he had vampire blood in his system, he wakes up in transition.
 Elena takes the knife to Alaric who confirms that is one of those he uses to hunt vampires, while Caroline takes her father home.
 Bill refuses to drink human blood to complete his transformation and dies.

 Later on, Elena returns home with Matt (Zach Roerig) to find Alaric has been stabbed.
 Elena kills him so he can come back to life, while Liz tells her that Meredith has an alibi, so she cannot be the one who committed the murders.